KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 * Pretty decent with it
 * You're THE POWERSHELL HERO

-Modernization
-Orchestration
-Navigation
-Automation
-Democritization
+Modernization - a thoughtful reimagining of the commandline that embraces modern technologies and keeps getting better Orchestration - supports orchestration of diverse processes to create powerful workflows Navigation - similar experience navigating the file system, registry keys, and object hierarchies Automation - don't repeat those manual, error-prone tasks or give yourself carpal tunnel syndrome Democritization - open source, personalizable, and extensible via the PowerShell community

-## 5. What is PowerShell?
+## 6. What is PowerShell?
-- ONTOLOGY: Microsoft's reimagined command-line interface for working with their technologies.
+- Originally called "Monad", PowerShell is Microsoft's reimagined, open source, .NET-based command-line interface for working with their technologies.
     - It is a successor to cmd.exe and VBScript which is informed by the strengths and weaknesses of each, as well as being influenced by other scripting languages
-- FEATURES: From the command line, provides access to environment variables, PATH variable access, drive and directory navigation, execution of scripts, file I/O, interaction with RESTful APIs, PC administration, and much more.
+- From the command line, provides access to environment variables, PATH variable access, drive, registry, and directory navigation, execution of scripts, file I/O, interaction with APIs, PC administration, Azure automation, and much more.
-- SYNTAX: You'll find that PowerShell is an opinionated technology which, when the syntax and fundamental concepts are understood, make it very natural to discover and extend.
+- You'll soon find that PowerShell is a strongly opinionated technology which, when the syntax and fundamental concepts are understood, make it very natural to discover and extend.

-## Why should I care about PowerShell?
+## 7. Why should I care about PowerShell?

 1) It is POWERFUL
     - Scripting, especially when it has hooks into as many things as PowerShell does, helps you do a lot of otherwise time-consuming stuff very quickly and accurately